rob-myers/rob-myers.github.io/docs/plan.md

 ✅ Can select/move/delete/cut meshes
 ✅ Can persist meshes
 ✅ Can `await-stage` i.e. ensure stage is ready
+✅ Life-sizes meshes in blender, scaled down on import gltf
 ### Three.js Animation

 ```tsx